 Got Polish ancestors?
 Even if your great-grandparents were of Polish descent, you could be eligible for second citizenship and a Polish passport on the basis of ancestry.
 Let’s get into the details below…

 The Polish passport is a powerful travel document, offering visa-free access to a whopping 156 countries.
-(We give it an “A-grade” in the Sovereign Man Passport Ranking.)
+(We give it an “A-grade” in the Sovereign Research Passport Ranking.)
 The country is also part of the European Union and the Schengen Area.

 Combined with its central European location, cultural flair and very reasonable cost of living, it is a compelling Plan B destination – and especially for those with Polish ancestry.

 Today, almost nine million Americans have Polish roots.
 Only descendants of Germans, the Irish, English and Italians outnumbered Poles during the 2000 Census.

 And if YOU are one of those people, you may have the right to claim your own Polish passport.